AlexJReid/blog/content/posts/druid-cdc/index.md

 Finally, if the record is being **deleted** then previously asserted events need to be retracted from that point onwards, so `retraction: true`.

 Historical values are not deleted.
 The record will be counted until the time of the retraction.
 Storing events in this way allows Druid to run **temporal** queries, _as of_ a certain date interval.
-This is achieved by adding `__time >= ...` to the `WHERE` clause in Druid SQL, or by specifying a specific in a native Druid query.
+This is achieved by adding `__time` to the `WHERE` clause in Druid SQL, or by specifying an narrower interval in a native Druid query.

 This allows the data source to answer questions like _what was the count for this customer during July 2022?_